Teacher qualifications and registration

 - secondary education

-All teachers must be registered with the Teacher Registration Board of Western Australia (TRBWA) to teach in Western Australia.
+To teach in Western Australia, all teachers must be registered with the Teacher Registration Board of Western Australia (TRBWA).

-- a minimum of a three year degree, followed by a one year Graduate Diploma in Early Childhood Education or Master of Early Childhood.
+- 3-year degree, followed by a Graduate Diploma of Education (Early Childhood Studies) or Master of Teaching (Early Childhood)